ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 * storing information in variables.
 * using control flow, such as if-statements and for-loops.

-You can find links to relevant training in the [](learning.md) section of the book.
+You can find links to relevant training in the [](learning.md) section of this guidance.
 ```